MatteoCarlone/Assignment1-ExproLab/README.md

     - [helper.py](utilities/exprolab_1/helper.py): It contains a so called InterfaceHelper Class that implements all the ros-srv and ros-action clients, and other auxiliary functions to manage the fsm transition and other global procedures.
     - [ActionHelper.py](utilities/exprolab_1/ActionHelper.py): It contains a so called ActionHelper client usefull to simply manage ROS-Actions
- - [diagrams/](diagrams/): It contains the diagrams shown below in this README file.
  - [img/](img/): It contains the images shown in this README file

  </details>